Depth-PC: A Visual Servo Framework Integrated with Cross-Modality Fusion for Sim2Real Transfer: RELATED WORK

 Some works have delved into leveraging depth maps to construct servo systems.
-One such approach \cite{2016depth} utilizes depth maps of the robotic arm to directly estimate the angular joint positions.
-Another method \cite{2019depth} harnesses visual representations from color edges and learned depth keypoints, predicting the robotic state from the depth image.
-In addition to optical flow features, the approach \cite{2020dfvs} introduces depth information and employs the former for multi-perspective depth rectification.
-Nevertheless, these methodologies grapple with inherent issues such as the inaccuracy of depth in complex settings, limited convergence basins, and a lack of robust generalization across diverse scenarios.
-Essentially, while they aim to address the depth estimation problem, they do not offer tailored solutions for the intricacies of robotic control.
+One such approach \cite{2016depth} utilizes depth maps of the robot to directly estimate the joint positions.
+Another method \cite{2019depth} uses visual features from color edges and learned depth keypoints to predict robotic states from depth images.
+In addition to optical flow features, the approach \cite{2020dfvs} introduces depth information and employs it for multi-perspective depth rectification.
+Nevertheless, these methodologies grapple with inherent issues such as inaccuracy of depth in complex settings, limited convergence basins, and a lack of robust generalization across diverse scenarios.
+Essentially, aiming to address the depth estimation problem, they do not offer tailored solutions for the intricacies of robotic control.